The head-wave transform: Introduction

 \section{Introduction}

-We introduce and study a new kind of integral ray transform, which we call the head wave transform.
-The head wave transform integrates a function along a piecewise linear (in general geodesic) path consisting of three parts.
+We introduce and study a new kind of integral ray transform, which we call the head-wave transform.
+The head-wave transform integrates a function along a piecewise linear (in general geodesic) path consisting of three parts.
 Such ray transforms are connected to several types of ray transforms known in the literature, but in general cannot be reduced to any of the well-understood ones (See Section~\ref{sec:connections-to-other-transforms}).

-The ray paths are connected to propagation of head waves as described in \cite{CR1971}.
+The ray paths are connected to propagation of head-waves as described in \cite{CR1971}.
 The particular shape of the ray path arises from a sharp change in the sound speed of the medium (See Section~\ref{sec:head-waves-ala-cerveny}).
 If a propagating wave hits what we call a gliding surface at a critical angle, then the wave starts gliding along the surface and is later refracted back off it.
 The angles between the parts of the ray path and the gliding surface can vary and depend on the point where the ray hits the surface.
 In this article, we restrict attention to a single gliding surface in $\R^n$, which can either be flat or curved.

-We prove several inversion formulas and kernel characterizations for the head wave transform under different sets of assumptions.
-Our proofs are mostly based on elementary techniques, but the geometry of head waves and in particular, the variability of the angles between parts of the rays are completely novel in the literature.
-This article can be seen as an initial foray into the study of integral geometry and inverse problems related to the geometry of head wave propagation.
+We prove several inversion formulas and null space characterizations for the head-wave transform under different sets of assumptions.
+Our proofs are mostly based on elementary techniques, but the geometry of head-waves and in particular, the variability of the angles between parts of the rays are completely novel in the literature.
+This article can be seen as an initial foray into the study of integral geometry and inverse problems related to the geometry of head-wave propagation.